Rams vs. Buccaneers: Goff outguns Brady as LA beats Tampa Bay 27-24

 TAMPA BAY, Fla.
-(KABC) -- Jared Goff outgunned Tom Brady and the Rams defense intercepted him twice as Los Angeles beat the Tampa Bay Buccaneers 27-24 on Monday Night Football.
+(KABC) -- Jared Goff threw for 376 yards and three touchdowns, and Matt Gay kicked a 40-yard field goal with 2:36 remaining to give the Los Angeles Rams a 27-24 victory over the Tampa Bay Buccaneers on Monday night.

-Goff threw 51 passes, completing 39 of them for 376 yards and three touchdowns.
-He also gave up two interceptions.

-The win advanced Los Angeles (7-3) to the top of the NFC West, along with the Seattle Seahawks.
+Goff completed 39 of 51 passes, including short scoring throws to Robert Woods, Van Jefferson and Cam Akers.
+The Rams' defense pressured Tom Brady all night and sealed the win with its second interception of the six-time Super Bowl champion.

+Cooper Kupp had 11 receptions for 145 yards and Woods finished with 10 catches for 130 yards to help the Rams (7-3) climb back into first place in the NFC West.
+Both caught passes on the eight-play, 53-yard drive Goff led to move Los Angeles into position for Gay's game-winning kick.

 Brady, through the course of his career with the New England Patriots, had beaten the Rams in five of their previous six meetings, including two Super Bowl victories.
-The last and only time Brady had lost to the Rams was in his first season as a starter in 2001.
-At the time, Jared Goff was just 7 years old.
+The last and only previous time Brady had lost to the Rams was in his first season as a starter in 2001.
+At the time, the Rams were in St. Louis, Brady had no Super Bowl rings - and Jared Goff was just 7 years old.

-The victory was sealed with Brady's second interception of the night.
-He targeted a deep pass at a sprinting Cameron Brate but it was overthrown and picked off easily by Rams safety Jordan Fuller with 1:49 left.

-The Rams then held on until being forced to punt in the waning seconds, but the Buccaneers were unable to capitalize on the kick.

 Rams vs. Buccaneers: Goff outguns Brady as LA beats Tampa Bay 27-24